Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added Wet affliction
 - Water now adds the Wet affliction instead of the other nonsense that was done before
 - Sand now has a chance to spawn SandCentipedes on top of them in the constructor
+- Changed the SandCentipede deathDrops to extraDeathEffects for correct usage